 Because occupations involving physical labor dominate the local economy, Grayville - Crossville is generally considered to be a blue-collar town.
 40.51% of the Grayville - Crossville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grayville - Crossville is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Grayville - Crossville who work in management occupations (9.20%), sales jobs (7.97%), and food service (7.61%).

-In terms of college education, the citizens of Grayville - Crossville rank slightly lower than the national average.
-16.12% of adults 25 and older in Grayville - Crossville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Grayville - Crossville are slightly less educated than the national average of 21.84% for the average city or town: 16.12% of adults in Grayville - Crossville have a bachelor's degree or advanced degree

 The per capita income in Grayville - Crossville in 2022 was $31,196, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $124,784 for a family of four.
 However, Grayville - Crossville contains both very wealthy and poor people as well.